-Anchor Selection and Use -
+9:30 am - 10:00 am - Anchor Selection and Use -

-- Participants provided information on the selection, set-up and use of three different types of anchors: - Fixed Anchors - Weight Based Anchors: Human Anchors & Portable Anchors - Load Shared Anchors - Participants provided a demonstration on the proper application and effectiveness of weight based anchors.
+- Participants provided information on the selection, set-up and use of three different types of anchors:

+- Fixed Anchors

+- Weight Based / Portable Anchors

+- Human Anchors

+- Participants provided a physical demonstration on the proper application and effectiveness of weight based and human anchors.

-Seven Component Static Belay System Assembly -
+10:00 am - 11:00 - Seven Component Static Belay System Assembly -

-• Participants set up / build an actual static one person Rope Access belay system across an 8/12 pitch situated at ground level by securing two anchors with webbing, connectors, rope and appropriate knots.
+• Participants set up / build an actual static (solo) belay system across an 8/12 pitch situated at ground level by securing two anchors with webbing, connectors, rope and appropriate knots.

-On-Site Lunch (Provided)
+11:00 am - 11:30 am - On-Site Lunch (Provided)

-Body Harness Selection and Application -
+11:30 am - 11:45 am - Body Harness Selection and Application -

-- Instructor will assist participants with the understanding of how to properly identify, select and apply a full body harness system. - Participants provided instruction and led through a series of exercises for the purpose of understanding of the components of the Petzl "Aveo Croll Fast" body harness. - Participants provided instruction and led through a series of exercises for the purpose of understanding the belay devices attached to their harness which include 4 two-stage connectors, 2 ascenders (Petzl "Croll" & Petzl "Jumar") 1 descender (Petzl "Rig") and 1 fall arrestor (6.5mm prusik cord).
-NOTE: No participant will be allowed to move from the classroom to the climbing structures until they have completed a harness inspection with instructor.
+- Instructor will assist participants with the understanding of how to properly identify, select and apply a full body harness system. - Participants provided instruction and led through a series of exercises for the purpose of understanding of the components of the Petzl "Navaho" body harness. - Participants provided instruction and led through a series of exercises for the purpose of understanding the belay devices attached to their harness which include four two-stage connectors, two ascenders (Petzl "Croll" & Petzl "Jumar") one descender (Petzl "Rig") and one fall arrestor (6.5mm prusik cord).

+NOTE: No Participant will be allowed to move from the classroom to the climbing structures until they have completed a six point harness inspection with INSTRUCTOR.

-Low Level Belay Training -
+11:45 am - 12:45 pm - Low Level Belay Training -

-- Participants provided instruction and led through a series of exercises for the purpose of understanding and experiencing the physical aspects of a pitched roof specific Rope Access system (ascending, slope to slope belay transfers, descending). - Participants provided instruction and led through a series of exercises for the purpose of understanding how to ascend with a descender and descend with an ascender. - Participants familiarize themselves with lifeline assisted roof inspection process, build confidence in personal abilities to use equipment and demonstrate that they are ready to proceed to steeper and higher sloped surfaces that round out the remainder of the training program.
+- Participants provided instruction and led through a series of exercises for the purpose of understanding and experiencing the physical aspects of PFRS / work positioning system assisted rope access (ascending, slope to slope belay transfers, descending). - Participants provided instruction and led through a series of exercises for the purpose of understanding how to ascend with a descender and descend with an ascender. - Participants familiarize themselves with lifeline assisted roof inspection process, build confidence in personal abilities to use equipment and demonstrate that they are competent to proceed to steeper and higher sloped surfaces that round out the remainder of the training program.

-NOTE: No participant will be allowed to progress to the next greater increment of pitch or height before they have demonstrated competence at this level.
+NOTE: No PARTICIPANT will be allowed to progress to the next greater increment of pitch or height before they have demonstrated competence at this level.